nitya/byte-size-python/README.md

 # Byte-Size Python
-Notes and code from working through [Byte Size Python with AJ](https://www.amazon.com/Bite-Size-Python-Introduction-Programming/dp/1119643813) | Goal is to do these in [Jupyter Notebooks](https://jupyter.org/)
+Notes and code from working through [Byte Size Python with the 11yo](https://www.amazon.com/Bite-Size-Python-Introduction-Programming/dp/1119643813) | Goal is to do these in [Jupyter Notebooks](https://jupyter.org/)

 ## Projects